 How to try to minimize that similar colors be used for contiguous or nearby driver categories.
 The default is "oe" which resorts them in alternating way.
 The other two options are "distave", where we alternate after folding from the mean and "random" where the colors are randomly sorted.
-Only applies when using legend.ncols The number of columns of the legend.
-If "auto" (the default), will have one column for six or less entries, and two for more than six.

-"stacked" or "stream" plots and col == "auto".
+Only applies when using "stacked" or "stream" plots and col == "auto".